xangelix/tls_root_primer/README.md

 # TLS Root Primer

-A small, single-purpose utility to help prime the Windows root certificate store for Rust applications, particularly those using `rustls`.
+A minimal, single-purpose utility to help prime the Windows root certificate store for Rust applications, particularly those using `rustls`.

 ## The Problem